-Downtown is a melting pot of broader Little Rock culture.
+Downtown is a melting pot of broader Little Rock culture, serving as a common ground for Little Rock's diverse communities, including the Black, Hispanic, and LGBT+ community.
 Its residents and workers are highly socioeconomically and culturally diverse, and that is reflected in its cultural assets.
 Downtown is home to a thriving art scene, including the Arkansas Museum of Fine Arts, the Arkansas Repertory Theater, Ballet Arkansas, the Arkansas Symphony Orchestra, and other smaller venues.
 There are historic museums, including the Old State House, the Historic Arkansas Museum, Mosaic Templars Cultural Center, Little Rock Central High School, and the MacArthur Museum of Arkansas Military History.
 And there are educational museums such as the Clinton Presidential Center, the Museum of Discovery, the Central Arkansas Library System (CALS), and the Witt Stephens Jr. Central Arkansas Nature Center.
 All of these drive tourism and visitors to downtown.